-None of which was really adequate physical preparation for hiking in the European Alps but it was all I had time or opportunity to do.
-Training for the Alps in the English Chiltern ‘Hills’ is almost laughable!
+None of which was really adequate physical preparation for hiking in the European Alps but it was all I had time or opportunity for.
 The main two things to focus on are, firstly to work on strengthening your knees and core muscles; and secondly to get some experience walking all day with a full pack on your back.
-If nothing else this last might make you rethink your packing…
+If nothing else this last exercise might make you rethink your packing…

 Packing for the Tour du Mt Blanc

 As with the Milford Track, packing as lightly as possible was key for me, while still carrying quality outdoors clothing and equipment for all possible conditions.

 Walking in the European Alps makes that easier than in New Zealand thanks to the system of refuges that provide beds, bedding and (really good) meals.
 So you don’t have to carry a sleeping bag or food apart from water and snacks.
 Something I would recommend that I didn’t know about is flip flops (or jandals or thongs or whatever you call them) to wear in the hut once you’ve taken off your hiking boots for the day.

 Take a look at my TMB packing list and feel free to use it!
 TMB gear list